couper64/webservice/README.md

 This is a web service based on FastAPI.

+For the software to work, I had to assume a couple of things.
+Firstly, the software was developed for Ubuntu 24.04 OS as it is considered one of the most common and, perhaps, the easiest Linux distribution to obtain, maintain, and develop for.
+And, in my opinion, that ubiquity also helps passing down the software from one person to another.
+Secondly, the software is developed with Docker in mind, but native installation is also possible as an additional option.
+Thirdly, the operating system has been setup in a certain way that is documented in the [main manual](https://vladislav.li/manual/).

 # How to Make .env File

 Below is an example of a `.env` created the root folder of the project.